Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Conclusion

 \section{Conclusion}

 In this work, we proposed a novel open-vocabulary semantic exploration approach for robots operating in semi-static environments.
 Beyond traditional object-goal navigation, our approach actively targets map regions likely to be outdated.
-We verified its effectiveness in real-world environments, achieving mapping precision within $2\%$ of fully rebuilt maps.
-Our method detected $95\%$ of map changes on average, compared to $67\%$ for random exploration, and completed object-goal navigation about $14\%$ faster than coverage patrolling.
+We verified its effectiveness against state-of-the art methods, achieving $25\%$ higher \ac{spl} and $26\%$ increased change detection F1 in changing scenes.
+Further, we confirm its transferability to real-world scenarios.